 - Always add pictures or videos to your posts.

-- Respond to comments when a reply is appropriate and can spark meaningful conversations.
+- Respond to comments when a reply is appropriate to spark meaningful conversations.

-- Create an events page to advertise your Communities Talk event.
+- Create an events page to advertise your Communities Talk activity.
 Use it to publicize speakers and inform the public about amenities.